engula/engula/README.md

 [![Gitter](https://badges.gitter.im/engula/contributors.svg)](https://gitter.im/engula/contributors?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Engula is a cloud-native storage engine that empowers engineers to build next-generation data infrastructures with less effort and more confidence.
+Engula is a storage engine that empowers engineers to build reliable and cost-effective databases with less effort and more confidence.

 Engula is in the demo stage now.
-Check **[the roadmap](https://github.com/engula/engula/issues/1)** for more details.
+Please check **[the roadmap](https://github.com/engula/engula/issues/1)** for more details.

 Welcome to **review [the design](docs/design.md)** and **join [the room](https://gitter.im/engula/contributors)** to discuss with us.
 We also offer full-time jobs.
-Please get in touch with **careers@engula.com** for more information.
+For more information, please get in touch with **careers@engula.com**.

 ## Usage